-- When prompted to specify words of phrases, enter:
+- When prompted to specify words or phrases, enter:

 - Click the plus sign ( + ), and then click OK.

-- In the new inbox rule dialog box, from the list under Do the following, point to Move, copy or delete, point to Move the message to folder, and then click Junk E-mail.
+- In the new inbox rule dialog box, from the list under Do the following, point to Move, copy or delete, click Move the message to folder, and then click Junk E-mail.

 - Click OK.

-- Make sure that the Stop processing more rules box is checked.
+- Above the Name field, make sure that the Stop processing more rules box is checked.